AAShayon/Ans_cli/README.md

 # Hybrid AI CLI/GUI Tool

+A powerful tool that combines local and remote AI models following a "professor-student" approach:
+- **Remote AI (Gemini/Qwen)** = Professor (provides expert guidance and precise instructions)
+- **Local AI (Ollama)** = Student (executes the professor's instructions locally)

-A powerful tool that combines local and remote AI models for development assistance.
-This tool uses remote AI (Gemini, Qwen) to guide local models (Ollama) in executing tasks, providing the best of both worlds: privacy and speed of local processing with the intelligence of remote models.
+This approach gives you the best of both worlds: expert-level guidance from remote AI with the privacy and speed of local execution.

 Users can choose between:
 - **CLI Mode**: Command-line interface for power users